daim-dev/pitch/slides.md

 Working with others and meeting milestones will help keep me on track to reach my goals.

-How can I reach people who are going through process of building a startup?
+How can I reach people who are going through the process of building a startup?

 How to scale businesses to reach more people?